Bar that served fatal TCNJ crash driver hit with new rules

 Prosecutors said Lamar turned down his friend's request to drive even though his blood-alcohol content was three times the legal limit for driving.
 He's been charged with vehicle homicide and several counts of assault by auto.

-Sot, the designated for his friends that evening, died two days later while the other four people in his car suffered a range of injuries to their limbs and vital organs.
+Sot, the designated for his friends that evening, died two days later while the other five people in his car suffered a range of injuries to their limbs and vital organs.

 In the consent order announced by Attorney General Gurbir S. Grewal and the Division of Alcoholic Beverage Control, the Landmark Americana will curtail its business hours and stop serving drinks in pitchers and buckets.